Chapter 8 Introduction to the probabilistic programming language Stan

 At the moment not all the PRNG are vectorized, but the ones that are only allow for arrays and, confusingly enough, not vectors.
 We define an array by indicating array

-, between brackets, the length of each dimension, then the type, and finaly the name of the variable.
-For example to define an array of real numbers with three dimension of length 6, 7, and 10 we write array[6, 7, 10] real var
+, between brackets, the length of each dimension, then the type, and finally the name of the variable.
+For example, to define an array of real numbers with three dimensions of length 6, 7, and 10, we write array[6, 7, 10] real var

-.41 Vectors and matrices are also valid types for an array.
-See Box 10.4 for more about the difference between arrays and vectors, and other algebra types.
+.37 Vectors and matrices are also valid types for an array.
+See online section B.4 for more about the difference between arrays and vectors, and other algebra types.
 We also included a data variable called onlyprior

 , this is an integer that can only be set to \(1\) (TRUE) or \(0\) (FALSE).
 When onlyprior == 1